 The United States Trustee’s office has approved state-specific companies that offer bankruptcy courses.
 You can access a list of companies in Arizona offering bankruptcy courses on the UST website.
 Both courses are available online for a small fee.

-Note also that Arizona has opted out of using the federal bankruptcy exemptions.
+However, Arizona has opted out of using the federal bankruptcy exemptions.
 As a result, you are required to use Arizona bankruptcy exemptions if you have lived in Arizona for two years before filing a bankruptcy petition.
 Most of Arizona’s bankruptcy exemptions are found in Title 33 of the Arizona Revised Statutes.
 While some exemptions are found in other statutes.

 Bankruptcy Courts and Trustees for Arizona